 The premises for global change are often laid in international negotiations carried out far away from those who suffer because of restrictions and lack of resources.
 Government representatives under instructions given by their political authorities meet around the negotiations table of the United Nations.
 In this respect it is a problem that the Vatican (or to be formally correct, the Holy See) acts as a state in the context of the UN and is part of a consensus when plans of action and resolutions are to be adopted.
 They uphold very restricted ethical principles and are not democratically elected, although they nevertheless claim to represent more than a billion people.

 The Vatican is unilaterally concerned with norms and largely neglects consequences, as opposed to many adherents of the Catholic faith, both individuals and states.
 But a small number of Catholic countries, particularly in Latin America, comply with the Vatican’s views on abortion and have a total prohibition policy, that is, that abortion canot be carried out legally in any case, including when the pregnant woman’s life is at risk.
-Following Nicaragua’s closing of the last opportunity for legal abortion it is a known fact that women have died of extra-uterine pregnancies due to the doctors’ unwillingness to intervene until after the foetus has died, at which point it may be too late to save the woman’s life (4).
-There is still opposition in the Vatican against all modern contraceptive devices and against the use of condoms to prevent HIV infection (5, 6).
+Following Nicaragua’s closing of the last opportunity for legal abortion it is a known fact that women have died of extra-uterine pregnancies due to the doctors’ unwillingness to intervene until after the foetus has died, at which point it may be too late to save the woman’s life (

 Total prohibition of abortion does not exist in any Islamic country, but many Muslim-dominated countries concur with the Vatican’s claims that family structures will break down if reproductive health services are made widely available.
 There are also dour predictions that parental authority will be undermined if young people are given the right to sexuality education and to confidential health services.